S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeBodyGyroscopeJerk-std()-Z"

--Mean and Std Dev of the magnitudes of the time domain variables above:
+- Mean and Std Dev of the magnitudes of the time domain variables above:

 "timeBodyAccelerometerMagnitude-mean()"